MartinHarkins/expo-sse-patch/README.md

 Plugin that patches the problem: [./plugins/withEventSourceFixes.ts](./plugins/withEventSourceFixes.ts)
 > Using expo plugins: https://docs.expo.dev/config-plugins/plugins-and-mods/

+Essentially, the plugin patch consists in:
+- commenting out the Flipper initialization
+- checking for content type `text/event-stream` in https://github.com/expo/expo/blob/5bd5d1695f932b8448950bb5d927a06bca27547c/packages/expo-modules-core/android/src/main/java/expo/modules/kotlin/devtools/ExpoRequestCdpInterceptor.kt#L57

+### Side note about event-source-polyfill
+Had to patch package `event-source-polyfill` as, while in release variant, it crashes the application when there is a connexion error.
+More there: https://github.com/Yaffle/EventSource/pull/228#issuecomment-1986087336
+That is a side issue and doesn't remove the fact that expo and react-native are not letting the sse streams through.

+## Reproducing the problem
 ### 1. Run server
 ```
 # runs npm install within server-sse/